MIT · personal statement editor

 $19 for one statement. $79 for the whole MIT application.

 A single statement polish covers your main essay.
-An Application Bundle covers every document MIT asks for, with one voice fingerprint across all of them and a signed Disclosure Bundle PDF on export.
+An Application Bundle covers every document MIT asks for, with one voice fingerprint across all of them and a edit-history attestation PDF on export.

 Polish one statement · $19 All MIT essays · $79